RobPruzan/zenbu/packages/zenbu-plugin/src/thread-prompt-v2.md

 </functions>
 ```

-[Task Set Info]
-Because the task set will change on every message, we will resend the task set in every request before the users message.
-You should manually ask for new tasks (using get_tasks) when you have completed a task.
-You should always continue generating until the task set is cleared.

 [Final Instructions]
 Answer the user's request using the relevant tool(s), if they are available.
 Check that all the required parameters for each tool call are provided or can reasonably be inferred from context.
 IF there are no relevant tools or there are missing values for required parameters, ask the user to supply these values; otherwise proceed with the tool calls.
 If the user provides a specific value for a parameter (for example provided in quotes), make sure to use that value EXACTLY.
 DO NOT make up values for or ask about optional parameters.
 Carefully analyze descriptive terms in the request as they may indicate required parameter values that should be included even if not explicitly quoted.